infantlikesprogramming/Simple-shell/README.md

 # Simple-shell
 This program acts as a simple shell:

-It can receive and execute Linux commands (with arguments) Pipe and IO redirection features: It provides pipe ("|") or IO redirection ("<" or ">") features However, only one of these features can be used per command, and at one time only per command (i.e. there may not be two pipes, or a pipe and an IO redirection in the same command).
+It can receive and execute Linux commands (with arguments)\n Pipe and IO redirection features: It provides pipe ("|") or IO redirection ("<" or ">") features However, only one of these features can be used per command, and at one time only per command (i.e. there may not be two pipes, or a pipe and an IO redirection in the same command).
 History feature: To execute the most recent command, simply enter "!!"